Overview

 FIXING USER EXPERIENCE FIRST DRAFT

-With this pivot meant, we could allow users to skip the verification.
+With this pivot meant, looking at our competitors in this space, we could allow users to skip the verification.
 Me and the mobile dev sat down and quickly conceptualized the flow together with Ekaksh [Mobile engineer], The new flow was ready in a day.

-With this pivot meant, we could allow users to skip the verification.
+With this pivot meant, looking at our competitors in this space, we could allow users to skip the verification.
 Me and the mobile dev sat down and quickly conceptualized the flow together with Ekaksh [Mobile engineer], The new flow was ready in a day.

 In summary, with the change in business USP, we were able to reduce the steps and add a skip button while verification.